oracle-livelabs/spatial-graph/spatial-ai/ev/import-notebooks/import-notebooks.md

 ## Introduction

-In this lab you log into the OML UI and import a set of pre-built notebooks used for the remainder of this workshop.
+The Oracle Machine Learning User Interface (OML UI) is the entry point for OML, with links to OML features and artifacts.
+A central feature of OML is OML Notebooks, an Apache Zeppelin-based web interface for machine learning workflows using any combination of Markdown, Python, SQL, and R. In this lab you log into the OML UI, create a simple notebook, and import a set of pre-built Python notebooks used for the remainder of this workshop.

 Estimated Lab Time: 5 minutes